sgladkoff/goldpan-ru/docs/interpretisto.md

 If you are a **Presenter**, you won't be asked to provide any extra information when logging in.

+You will have access to the additional materials of the conference (if any) via the **Download additional materials** button.

 The following UI functions are available to a **Presenter**:

 ![Presenter UI 1](ui_presenter_1.png)